HSUPipeline/Overview/Converting.md

 - basic utilities for preprocessing and aligning data
 - script templates to apply conversion procedures to collected data files

-Note that this template / procedure does not include any processing of the data, such as spike sorting.
+Note that this template / procedure does not include pre-processing, such as spike sorting.
 Any such processing and analysis steps should be done separate to this data conversion.

 In order to apply this template to a new task, the following updates are needed: